komezino2021/Enterprise-Security-Health-Check/README.md

 Privileges required: Domain User

 This runs as a standard user and checks all domains in the current forest.
-Although this script is read-only and safe, don't just run scripts off the internet on your domain - make sure you read and understand what is happening before running.

 ```
 .\ad-healthcheck.ps1 > '.\output\ad-healthcheck-output.txt'